- What’s New

 Jesus Christ, true God, was born to the Virgin Mary as true Man.
 While living on this earth to save it, he preached, healed, and forgave sin.
 After the sacrifice of his death, he was resurrected on the third day, because it was impossible for death to keep its hold on him.
 He ascended into heaven, at which place he continues to pray for his people and continues to rule the world and his church.
 Before ascending to heaven, he promised he would come again, and commissioned us to go and preach the Good News, baptize, and make disciples.

-The church waits for the last Biblical promise to be fulfilled—his return—but as we wait, we are confident in the promise of his continual presence and care in our lives, and that he uses us as the very body of Christ so his ministry might still be visible for the world.
+The church waits for the last Biblical promise to be fulfilled—Christ’s return.
+As we wait, we are confident in the promise of his continual presence and care in our lives, and that he uses us as the very body of Christ so his ministry might be visible for the world.

 A CONFESSIONAL CHURCH

 Our constitution goes on to state, “This congregation accepts all the Symbolic books of the Lutheran Church contained in the Book of Concord of the year 1580.”
 Among these Symbolic (the word here means “to be identified by”) books are the “Augsburg Confession,” the “Formula of Concord” and the three ‘Ecumenical Creeds’ (the Nicene, Apostles’ and Athanasian).
 We speak one of these Ecumenical Creeds at every Sunday service of worship.
 They are called “ecumenical” because they were at one time (and to a large degree, still are) recognized by most Christians in the world.